bluerobotics/ardusub-gitbook/operators-manual/full-parameter-list.md

 *Note: This parameter is for advanced users*

 Stream rate of SERVO_OUTPUT_RAW and RC_CHANNELS_RAW to ground station

 - Range: 0 10

-- Increment: 1

-- Units: Hz

-## SRn_RAW_CTRL: Raw Control stream rate to ground station

-*Note: This parameter is for advanced users*

-Stream rate of RC_CHANNELS_SCALED (HIL only) to ground station

-- Range: 0 10